bluekamandy/Creative-Coding-Course-with-SwiftProcessing/FAQ.md

 #### **`Sketch.swift`** is good for:

 - Writing an app that works on a phone or tablet.
-- Anything that requires speed or more complex.
+- Anything that requires speed or is more complex.
 - Any project where you need to use more than one file.
 You can use multiple `.swift` files as your project becomes more comlex.

 ![Screengrab of the Xcode intervace showing the Navigation panel, which lists the file structure in the template.
 Two files are highlighted are the SwiftProcessing.playground and the Sketch.swift files.](images/Template_crop.png)